-The best way to deal with accounting in Colombia is to get an experienced Colombian accountant to handle it for you.
+The best way to deal with associates in Colombia is to get an experienced Colombian accountant to handle it for you.
 Even though the basic principles of Colombian accounting are the same that you will see in other countries, there are still major differences in the laws that you need to take into account.
 Mistakes are costly in terms of money, time, and stress.

 Having a Colombian accountant makes it easy.
-Our certified accountants at Colombia Legal & Accounting are experienced in working with expats and multinational corporations.
+Our certified accountants at Colombia Legal & Associates are experienced in working with expats and multinational corporations.
 We value transparency and keep accurate records to share with your financial and accounting teams in other countries by providing English reports and translated bank statements.

 Whether you own a business here or simply live here for more than 183 days per year, you will be dealing with Colombian taxes.
 Understanding the tax laws in Colombia is vital for protecting your investments and lifestyle.